docarray/notes/blog/01-announcement.md

 With this in mind, DocArray v2 can offer the following improvements

-- Creating valid protobuf definitions from outside of python will be as simple as doing the same for JSON: Just specify a mapping that includes the keys that you defined in the Document dataclass interface
+- Creating valid protobuf definitions from outside of Python will be as simple as doing the same for JSON: Just specify a mapping that includes the keys that you defined in the Document dataclass interface
-- It is no longer needed to re-create the predefined Document structure in your Protobuf definitions
+- It is no longer necessary to re-create the predefined Document structure in your Protobuf definitions
 - For every microservice, the Document schema can function as requirement or contract about the input and output data of that particular microservice

 Currently, a DocArray-based microservice architecture will usually rely on `Document` being the unified input and output for all microservices.
 So there might be concern here: Won't this new, more flexible structure create a huge mess where microservices cannot rely on anything?
 We argue the opposite!
 In complex real-life settings, it is often the case that input and output Documents heavily rely on the `.chunks` field to represent nested data.
 Therefore, it is already unclear what exact data model can be expected.
 The shift to a dataclass-first approach allows you to make all of these (nested) data models explicit instead of implicit, leading to _more_ interoperability between microservices, not less.